Bone Tumor Treatment Options

 Customizing your treatment

-NewYork-Presbyterian Brooklyn Methodist Hospital Cancer Center's bone tumor specialists personalize your treatment, taking into account your tumor's type, location, and stage.
+The bone tumor specialists at the Weill Cornell Medicine Meyer Cancer Center at NewYork-Presbyterian Brooklyn Methodist Hospital personalize your treatment, taking into account your tumor's type, location, and stage.
 Some slow-growing benign tumors can generally be "watched."
 Tumors that grow actively and aggressively may be surgically removed.
 If surgery is part of your treatment plan, we'll speak with you about your options and tailor an approach that works best for you, bringing in any experts you need to achieve the best outcome.

 Making inoperable tumors operable